Bill & Ted: Bill & Ted's Excellent Adventures (1990–1991)

 The first season was produced by Hanna-Barbera and ran for 13 episodes on CBS in 1990, featured the voices of Carlin, Winter and Reeves returning to their roles in the film.
 A second season of eight episodes ran on Fox Kids and was produced by DIC Entertainment, with none of the original cast.

 Bill & Ted's Excellent Adventures (1992)

-A later live-action series, featuring none of the cast from the film, included Christopher Kennedy as Bill and Evan Richards as Ted (who also voiced the same roles in the animated season produced by DIC).
+A later live-action series, featuring none of the cast from the films, included Christopher Kennedy as Bill and Evan Richards as Ted (who also voiced the same roles in the animated season produced by DIC).
 This version aired seven episodes in 1992 on Fox.
 William Sadler additionally reprised his role as the Grim Reaper in "The Assassin", a 1994 episode of Tales from the Crypt.